Interference-Controlled Radiative Heat Transport in Time-Modulated Networks

 Introducing the Landauer-like sideband transmission coefficient~\cite{arXiv:2510.19378}

 the total power exchanged from node $i$ to $j$ reads

 In Figs.~\ref{Fig1:flux matching} we show that the inelastic contribution to the radiative heat exchange between two detuned polar nanoparticles strongly depends on both the relative modulation phase $\Delta\phi$ and the modulation frequency $\Omega$.
 Since the first-order Floquet sidebands of each particle is proportional to $\hat{\alpha}_{\pm1}\propto e^{\pm i\phi}$,their imaginary parts, which govern dissipation and thus heat transfer, scale as $\Im[\hat{\alpha}_{\pm1}]\propto \sin\phi$.
 A relative phase of $\Delta\phi=\pi/2$ (Fig.\ref{Fig1:flux matching}-b) thus maximizes the dissipative overlap between the sidebands of the two particles, leading to a maximal energy flow which can be much larger than the flux in static regime.
 In Fig.\ref{Fig1:flux matching}-c we see also that a phase of $\Delta\phi=-\pi/2$ allows to pump heat by reversing the direction of heat flux from the cold to the hot particle.
-Furthermore, the comparison of Figs.1 and 2 shows that the inelastic transfer is enhanced when the modulation frequency $\Omega$ matches the difference between the longitudinal optical (LO) phonon frequencies of the two particles, $\Omega= \omega_{\rm LO}^{(SiC)}-\omega_{\rm LO}^{(GaN)}$, showing that this frequency can be much smaller than the resonance frequency of the particles.
+In Fig.~\ref{Fig1:flux matching}(a), the elastic contribution dominates by one to two orders of magnitude, so the total and elastic curves nearly overlap on the logarithmic scale.
+In Fig.~\ref{Fig1:flux matching}(c), the exchange is negative in some spectral regions (see linear-scale inset), so the log is shown only where it is positive, around the GaN $\omega_{\mathrm{LO}}$ resonance where elastic effects dominate.
+Near the SiC longitudinal optical phonon frequency, inelastic channels dominate, with the total exchange exceeding the elastic contribution by more than an order of magnitude.
+Furthermore, the comparison of Figs.\ref{Fig1:flux matching} and 2 shows that the inelastic transfer is enhanced when the modulation frequency $\Omega$ matches the difference between the longitudinal optical (LO) phonon frequencies of the two particles, $\Omega= \omega_{\rm LO}^{(SiC)}-\omega_{\rm LO}^{(GaN)}$, showing that this frequency can be much smaller than the resonance frequency of the particles.